Departments and Subjects

 Drama & Theatre Studies

-All KS3 students are provided with a weekly Drama lesson.
-Through the KS3 curriculum students
+All Key Stage 3 students are provided with a weekly Drama lesson.
+Through the Key Stage 3 curriculum

 An understanding of how an economy works at a micro and macro level is crucial in making decisions